YamanCool/Ableton_Live11_MIDI_RemoteScripts/README.md

 ### How to install:

-1. Download the folder Platform M+
+1. Download the folder 'Platform_M'

-2. Manually create a folder called “Remote Scripts” within your User Library (if not yet present).
+2. Manually create a folder called 'Remote Scripts' within your User Library (if not yet present).

 The default User Library location:
 Windows: \Users\[username]\Documents\Ableton\User Library
 Mac: Macintosh HD/Users/[username]/Music/Ableton/User Library

-3. Place the unzipped remote script folder Platform_M into the "Remote Scripts" folder you just created.
+3. Place the unzipped remote script folder 'Platform_M' into the 'Remote Scripts' folder you just created.
 4. Launch Ableton Live.
 5. Open Live's Preferences → MIDI tab.
 6. Browse for the name of the remote script in the Control Surface dropdown.